Surviving Spouse Benefits: What Widows Need to Know

 For 2026, DIC benefits pay $1,699.36 per month to surviving spouses, effective December 1, 2025.
 This amount increases with additional dependents:

-• 8-year provision: add $360.85 monthly if the veteran was rated totally disabling (including TDIU) for the 8 continuous years immediately before death AND you were married to the veteran for those same 8 years
+- 8-year provision: adds a set monthly amount if the veteran was rated totally disabling (including TDIU) for the 8 continuous years immediately before death AND you were married to the veteran for those same 8 years — see va.gov for the current amount.

-• Transitional benefit: add $359.00 monthly for the first 2 years after the veteran's death if you have one or more children under 18
+- Transitional benefit: adds a set monthly amount for the first 2 years after the veteran's death if you have one or more children under 18 — see va.gov for the current amount.

 If you're housebound, you may qualify for an additional $197.22 monthly.
 If you need aid and attendance (help with daily activities like bathing, dressing, or eating), you may qualify for an additional $421.00 monthly.

-These benefits are tax-free and continue for life, even if you remarry on or after age 55 (for remarriages on or after January 5, 2021).
-The financial impact can be substantial — over $20,390 annually for a surviving spouse alone (the base 2026 rate of $1,699.36/month works out to roughly $20,392 per year).
+These benefits are tax-free and continue for life.
+You can keep receiving DIC if you remarry on or after age 55 (for remarriages on or after January 5, 2021), or if you remarried on or after December 16, 2003 and were at least age 57 at the time of that remarriage.
+The financial impact can be substantial — the base 2026 rate of $1,699.36/month works out to roughly $20,392 per year for a surviving spouse alone.
+Check va.gov for the most up-to-date amounts.

 Special Considerations for Younger Widows